AlexTISYoung/snipar/README.md

 Perform family based GWAS using observed and imputed parental genotypes (fGWAS.py).

-Compute polygenic scores for probands and parents from SNP weights using observed/imputed parental genotypes, and perform family based analysis of polygenic scores (fPGS.py script).
+Compute polygenic scores for probands, siblings, and parents from SNP weights using observed/imputed parental genotypes, and perform family based analysis of polygenic scores (fPGS.py script).

 # Documentation

-Documentation for the modules and scripts is at: https://sibreg.readthedocs.io/en/master/
+Documentation for the modules and scripts is at: https://snipar.readthedocs.io/en/latest/

-It is recommended to read the guide: https://sibreg.readthedocs.io/en/master/guide.html
+It is recommended to read the guide: https://snipar.readthedocs.io/en/latest/guide.html

-And to work through the tutorial: https://sibreg.readthedocs.io/en/master/tutorial.html
+And to work through the tutorial: https://snipar.readthedocs.io/en/latest/tutorial.html

 # Package Install Instructions